magnuschase293/comic_getter/README.md

 ## Troubleshooting

 I have found two bugs after several iterations of the program.
 The first happened when readcomiconline.to triggered a reCAPTCHA that needs to be bypassed manually either on Google Chrome or the Automated Chrome Tab (the one opened by selenium).
-After that i simply restarted the script and it continued downloading.
+After that I simply restarted the script and it continued downloading.
 A more drastic approach that may work is to change the IP using a VPN after an arbitrary number of downloads, but it has not been tested.
+If windows aren't visible you'll have to turn visibility on in order to fill the captcha.

 The other problem I have encountered with was a 503 Error that I believe happened due to the host (readcomiconline.to) adding a new comic to the site so the server was, for a minute or two, down.
 After waiting for a while I ran the program and it worked perfectly.